brightway-lca/enhancement-proposals/Brightway strategic development plan.md

 Specific tasks:

+* B1 Choose, document, and justify the data structures used for passing data following the common API.
-* Adapt eILCD to standard Python data structures.
+* B2 Adapt eILCD to a standard Python data structures.
 Any deviations from eILCD nomenclature or structures must be documented and justified.
-* Design a set of Python signals to be emitted by database backends on CRUD operations.
+* B3 Design a set of Python signals to be emitted by database backends on CRUD operations.
 This is needed for search indices or other integrated platforms.
+Follow Activity Browser signals when possible to maximize compatibility.
-* Specify and provide reference implementation of Brightway Common Database standard
+* B4 Specify and provide a reference implementation of the Brightway Common Database standard
-* Port `bw2data` to the standard as `bw_data`
+* B5 Port `bw2data` to the standard as `bw_data`

 Nice-to-have:

-* Reference implementation against a different type of database
+* B6 Reference common database implementation against a different type of database (e.g. graph database)

 ## Smaller `bw2data` updates